The emperor’s favourite horse was shod with gold. It had a golden shoe

 certainly does not love his fatherland.”

 “Have you been in the emperor’s stable?” asked the beetle: “there the

 dampness is warm and refreshing.
 That’s the climate for me; but I

 cannot take it with me on my journey.
-Is there never a muck-heap, here
+Is there never a dung-heap, here

-in the garden, where a person of rank, like myself, can feel himself
+in the garden, where an important person, like myself, can feel himself

 at home, and take up his quarters?”